Seattle driver doing 'doughnuts' near Space Needle hits several spectators: report

 The driver appeared to be hanging out the window while attempting the dangerous stunt.

 Around 150 people were watching the exhibition that went for well over an hour with no police in sight, Cole Miller of KOMO-TV in Seattle reported.
-The activity happened to occur within view KOMO’s newsroom.
+The activity happened to occur within view of KOMO’s newsroom.

 “Given that police are tied up with protesters, I’m guessing this is a low priority,” Miller tweeted of nearby demonstrations for Breonna Taylor.